 With just those three points we can model the entire funnel.
 And if we know the profit margin for the business, we can model all the way down to net ROI.

 These estimates help frame out the rest of our strategy.

-Month Two - Campaign Set Up + Traffic Testing & Optimization
+Part Two - Campaign Set Up + Traffic Testing & Optimization

-Month two is all about iteration—creation of new keyword strategies, implementing advanced bidding technology, setting up remarketing campaigns, and reworking ad copy for continuous improvement.
+Part two is all about iteration—creation of new keyword strategies, implementing advanced bidding technology, setting up remarketing campaigns, and reworking ad copy for continuous improvement.

 But it’s not the trying new stuff part that’s important.
 It’s our process for working through those ideas in a systematic way.
 This is really our secret weapon.
 And of course, it’s a spreadsheet.